christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   when others are slowing down towards the end of a race.

   You will be faster for the same heart rate at higher intensities.
-You used to run at 170bpm and feel quick, but you'll really feel strong now.
-You'll shock yourself, you'll feel like a faster runner.
+You will be able to hold  harder efforts for longer.

   Your times in races will improve.
 In your Zone 2 sessions will get used to